Alhasan-AJ/Cell-Towers-project/README.md

 - The limited knowledge of working on the spring boot framework and basic foundations of Java language.
 This required additional learning and research to effectively use these technologies in the project.
 - This project marked my initial experience with building an application using Angular.
 Consequently, I needed some time to acquire the necessary skills and understanding of Angular's features and best practices.
-- Time constraints which has prevented me from fully developing and refining certain aspects of the project as I would preferred
+- Time constraints which has prevented me from fully developing and refining certain aspects of the project as I would preferred.

+However, it was a valuable experience building this application, and I've gained a lot from it.
+I'm committed to ongoing learning and exploration as I continue to grow and develop my skills.